persianweb3sec/persianweb3sec.github.io/readme.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Credits

-This project uses the [Simorq](https://github.com/mhdzli/simorq) theme by [Mohammad Zeinali](https://github.com/mhdzli).
-We appreciate his contributions to the open-source community!

 ### Contributors

-Thanks to all contributors who have helped improve this project:
+Thanks to all contributors who have helped improve Sec3.ir:

 - [@ely67](https://github.com/ely67) - Frontend redesign, modern layout, and contact icons